 The order also prevents Bailey from contacting any of the other defendants in the case “directly or indirectly,” except through their attorney.

 Waltham Police arrested Bailey and three others in October 2011 in connection with a marijuana growing operation in a Waltham warehouse.
-In December, the case was moved from Waltham District Court to Boston Federal Court, where Bailey faces charges of conspiracy to manufacture and distribute marijuana and distribution of marijuana.
+In December, the case was where Bailey faces charges of conspiracy to manufacture and distribute marijuana and distribution of marijuana.

-In July, federal authorities added a charge of laundering the proceeds of the drug operation, a charge to which his ex-wife Barbara Waldman also faces.
+In July, federal authorities a charge to which his ex-wife Barbara Waldman also faces.